By Salma Choudhury, Founder & Chairperson, ASHIC Foundation

 Shortly after this check-up, I was playing with Ashiq one morning when he pointed to a pea-like growth on his abdomen, close to his scar from the surgery.
 Not wanting to take any chances, we informed Dr. Pritchard who immediately arranged for a CT scan.
 On May 4th, when we went to the hospital for the scan, Ashiq painted his last picture.
 How little we knew that all was coming to an end.

 My husband and I could not give up hope because that is the only thing that kept us going during this difficult time.
-We tried Chinese herbal and homeopathy treatment but we could see that he was slowly wilting away.
+We tried Chinese herbal and Homeopathy treatment but we could see that he was slowly wilting away.
 Our hearts refused to accept this.
 It was as if denial alone could keep him alive a little longer.
 We force-fed him and willed him to live, to stay among us and continue to give us the happiness and love that he had so unselfishly bestowed upon us during the full expanse of his short life.

 Ashiq’s health deteriorated at an extraordinary pace.
 Asif and my younger brother rushed to our side from the United States.
 My mother also arrived.
-Afzal’s mother was preparing to leave Bangladesh.
-Less than two weeks after our last appointment with Dr. Pritchard, on May 18th, Ashiq started writhing in pain.
+Afzal’s mother was preparing to leave Bangladesh but she could not.
+In less than two weeks after our last appointment with Dr. Pritchard, on May 18th, Ashiq started writhing in pain.
 We increased the dosage of morphine that we had been told to give him.
 Seeing his restless state, we called the Symptom Care Team at GOSH (the team goes to the homes of terminally ill patients and tries to relieve them from their pain by setting up an IV with continuous flow of morphine).
 The team came to our home on the 19th and set up the IV.
-As the pain became more unbearable for our child, the dosage was increased from 20 mg to 45 mg per hour.
+As the pain became more unbearable for our child, the dosage was increased from 20 drops to 45 drops per hour.
 He became delirious but even in this state, when he heard me cry, he said, “Ammu, please do not cry.
-Can’t you see that I am alright?”
+Can’t you see that I am alright and not in pain?”
 What I could see was that my baby was slowly leaving my arms and the only thing I could feel was the blinding pain from this coming loss.
 That whole night, I held Ashiq close to my heart.
 Habitually, he put his little two feet between my legs.
 At the bottom of my heart, I knew that his time was near.
 From early dawn of May 20th, Ashiq started having breathing problems.
 He was also vomiting from time to time.
 Coke was the only thing that he was wanting now and then and that’s what I was feeding him with a spoon.
 The whole family surrounded the bed, each praying in their own way, but I was completely oblivious.
 It seemed that the whole world existed of only my son and me.
 Every time he heaved or vomited, I held him to my heart and got up with him.
 One of these times, when I was laying him down again, he put his arms around my neck and pulled me towards his chest.
 It felt as if he never wanted let go of me.
 Almost at once he started vomiting again.
 When again I went to lay him down, his small arms fell away.
 I started to pull him back to my heart but I saw that his eyes slowly became still.
 My son was only three years, three months and three days old.

 I knew, looking at those lifeless eyes, that everything that I had hoped for, lived for had just left me forever.
 Everybody around me cried out in anguish, my husband picked up Ashiq and held him to his heart, but I had already slipped into a world of my own.
 My pain was unbearable and I knew that with my child had died the better part of me.
 I forgot what happiness meant and I lost my will to go on anymore.